 - Hong Kong has always been part of China.

 - Courts have always been overturning bans on same-sex marriages.

 - Joe Camel has never introduced one of them to smoking.

 - Bosnia and Herzegovina have always been one nation.

-- Citizens have always had a constitutional right to a "dignified and
+- Citizens have always had a constitutional right to a “dignified and humane death.”

-- Nicotine has always been recognized as an addictive drug requiring FDA
+- Nicotine has always been recognized as an addictive drug requiring FDA oversight.

 - Students have always been able to dance at Baylor.